jido/Arcadam/README.md

 !![Sunset](sunset.jpg)
 ```

-A block title starts with a dot "." on its own line.
+A block title starts with "=" and a space.
 It comes before the
 attributes.

 If a block title is added to a block image, it is used as caption.